 Another friend jumps up and down while I sit chained to a seat.
 Another one.
 It happens so much now that I have a blurred image of how it happens.
 One friend sends question marks my way, shocked she could even win.
 Another jumps off the bed and runs towards me with an acceptance email … Continue reading Late bloomers unite

-After writing the first draft of your book, you need to expand on it.
-The deeper the story goes, the stronger it will become.
-Plot holes need to disappear.
-Characters should develop more.
-Backstories must appear.
-There’s a quick way to do all of this too.
-Fan girl about your book.
-You read that right. … Continue reading Writers = fan girls?
+After writing your first draft, you should expand the story.
+The deeper the story dives, the stronger it will become.
+Plot holes disappear.
+Characters develop more.
+Backstories appear.
+There’s a quick way to do all of this.
+Fan girl.
+You read that right.
+If you’re not in love with your story, no one will be. … Continue reading Writers = fan girls?

 As writers, we daydream so much.
 This is great for creative stories, because we have the best imagination in the land.
-From those daydreams, we can make castles, magical creatures, and narratives no one’s ever heard of.
-We can create more than any non-creative person ever thought of before.
-But you know what comes from … Continue reading Crazy writer’s daydream
+From those daydreams, we can create narratives no one’s ever heard of.
+We can make more than any non-creative person ever thought of before.
+But you know what comes from those daydreams?
+A dream … Continue reading Crazy writer’s daydream

-There’s this negative aroma around the writing profession sometimes.
-So, in case you have forgotten recently, I shall enlighten you with some amazing writing facts.
-More people have been reading than ever before, especially millennials, which also means there's more chances of your work being found, read, and liked.
-It’s all right if you’re writing … Continue reading Positive writing times
+There’s this negative aroma around the writing profession at times.
+So, in case you have forgotten recently, I will enlighten you with some amazing writing facts.
+More people read these days, which also means more chances of your work getting found, read, and liked.
+It’s alright if you’re writing more than one story at once. … Continue reading Positive writing times